 You will likely hear at least a few sources saying that thicker wires are always better, but in many cases, if not most, 16-gauge wire will be adequate.
 Using very thick wire, especially over a short distance, will not result in a difference in audio quality discernible to the average person.

 While not necessarily better in every situation, a thicker wire has lower resistance, which allows for the passage of more current.
-While 16-gauge wire is suitable for speakers within 30 metres or so of the amplifier, greater distances may require 14 gauge (up to 60 metres) or 12 gauge (up to 120 metres).
+While the 16-gauge wire is suitable for speakers within 30 meters or so of the amplifier, greater distances may require 14 gauge (up to 60 meters) or 12 gauge (up to 120 meters).

 Thicker wire, therefore, is usually recommended for long-distance runs.
 It is also suitable for driving low-impedance speakers of about 4 ohms, or high-powered amplifiers (250+ watts).
 Thicker wire also helps to prevent power loss and is more efficient at transferring power to your speakers.

 Having thicker wires than necessary will not have a negative impact on your sound, but you also may not notice a dramatic improvement.
 Additionally, while thick speaker wires are more durable, they will normally be more expensive, heavier, somewhat stiff, and may prove too thick for a given connector.

 Resistance is affected by the length of the wire and the cross-sectional area (thickness) of the wire.
 Effectively, the shorter your wire is, the less resistance it will provide.
 It then becomes something of a balancing act to position your speakers an appropriate distance apart while minimizing the length of your wires.

 Resistance, as the name implies, creates opposition to the flow of current in the wire, diminishing power to the speakers.
 Less power results in less sound.

 Bi-Wire or Single Wire?